 You can’t leave them by the driveway.
+These are the tips to get rid of big furniture with ease.

 Maybe you’re moving to a new home.
 Or perhaps you’re clearing out the home office to convert it into a bedroom.
 Either way, you’re going to have to get rid of some furniture.
 How do people do this?